Benchmarking Analytical Query Processing in Intel SGXv2: Benchmark Overview

 \section{Benchmark Overview}

 In the following, we give an overview of the benchmark settings, the framework, the used hardware, and the scope of the study.
+The input data for the algorithms is described at the beginning of the corresponding evaluations in \cref{sec:join,sec:scans,sec:full-queries}.

-\paragraph{Benchmarking settings.} The main idea of our evaluation study is to analyze the characteristics of \sgxTwo{} by comparing the performance of join and scan algorithms, both when executed natively on the CPU and in an enclave.
-In addition to the execution mode, we also vary the location of the stored data to help us uncover and isolate different sources of overheads.
-Overall, the combination of the different execution modes and data locations results in three execution settings we use throughout the study: \begin{enumerate} \item \emph{Plain CPU.} Traditional query processing baseline where the code is natively deployed on the CPU.
+\paragraph{Benchmarking settings.} The main idea of our evaluation study is to analyze the characteristics of \sgxTwo{} by comparing the performance of join and scan algorithms, both when executed natively on the CPU without security extensions and in an enclave.
+Therefore, we compare two settings: \begin{enumerate} \item \emph{Plain CPU.} Traditional query processing baseline where the code is natively deployed on the CPU.
 This mode provides no security protections but also does not come with any additional overheads for computation and memory accesses.
-Data is always stored in untrusted memory in this setting. \item \emph{SGX (Data in Enclave).} Data is stored within the enclave for processing.
-Data residing in the \ac{EPC} undergoes (transparent) decryption when loaded into CPU caches and encryption when writing data back to memory. \item \emph{SGX (Data outside Enclave).} Data is stored in untrusted (non-protected) memory, but code will be processed within the enclave.
-This setting eliminates memory encryption/decryption overheads and thus focuses on any performance implications related to code execution within an enclave. \end{enumerate} By comparing the behavior of joins and scans in these settings, we seek to identify computation and memory access patterns that exhibit different throughput or latency behaviors, enabling us to understand and optimize for the characteristics of SGXv2.
+Data is always stored in untrusted memory in this setting. \item \emph{SGX Data in Enclave (DiE).} Code and data are deployed within an enclave for processing.
+Since data resides in the \ac{EPC}, it undergoes (transparent) decryption when loaded into CPU caches and encryption when writing data back to memory. \end{enumerate} Additionally, we leverage the fact that Intel SGX enclaves can access the unprotected memory of their host process.
+This mechanism is necessary for communication with the enclave and can be used to trade security for performance, e.g., by storing non-sensitive data outside the enclave.
+It results in a third setting: \begin{enumerate}[resume] \item \emph{SGX Data outside Enclave (DoE).} Data is stored in untrusted (non-protected) memory, while code is processed within the enclave.
+This setting eliminates memory encryption/\allowbreak decryption overheads and allows us to distinguish between slowdowns caused by memory encryption and slowdowns caused by code execution within an enclave. \end{enumerate} By comparing the behavior of joins and scans in these settings, we seek to identify computation and memory access patterns that exhibit different throughput or latency behaviors, enabling us to understand and optimize for the characteristics of SGXv2.